DSCI-310-2025/incomepredictability/README.md

 ## License

+## License

+- Code in this repository is licensed under the [MIT License](LICENSE).
-This package is licensed under the MIT License.
+- Non-code content (e.g., documentation, vignettes) is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 ## Authors